Snapchat/KeyDB-docs/docs/config-file.md

 # sockets.
 #
 # By default protected mode is enabled.
 You should disable it only if
-# you are sure you want clients from other hosts to connect to Redis
+# you are sure you want clients from other hosts to connect to KeyDB
 # even if no authentication is configured, nor a specific set of interfaces
 # are explicitly listed using the "bind" directive.
 protected-mode yes

 # Accept connections on the specified port, default is 6379 (IANA #815344).
-# If port 0 is specified Redis will not listen on a TCP socket.
+# If port 0 is specified KeyDB will not listen on a TCP socket.
 port 6379

 # TCP listen() backlog.